-Travelling through the Mekong is still a dream for me.
-If you have a similar passion, you might want to grab this book and allow yourself with the flow of the Mekong river.
+Traveling through the Mekong is still a dream for me.
+If you have a similar passion, you might want to grab this book and allow yourself to the flow of the Mekong river.

 I am sure the book will inspire to come here in Cambodia one day.
 I often the cruise boats stopped at Phnom Penh port.

 You can surely find an occasion to travel along Mekong river one day.

 The Rough Guide to Cambodia is in full color, full of color map, top 5 recommendations and practical advice on what to see and do.

 It covers also on Cambodian street food, nightlife in Phnom Penh and Siem Reap.

 It is published by Rough Guides, a publisher that has 30 years of experiences in the travel industry.

 This is their 6th edition, updated and published on September 19, 2017.

 People give them a good stars review because of its useful information on safety tips and health advice.